kmnemon/kmnemon.github.io/_posts/2018-06-20-convolutional-neural-networks.md

 Why is the vertical edge:
 ![](/assets/images/2018-06-20-convolutional-neural-networks/convolve4.png)
-why is the right image middle vertical so thick, 'cause the input image is 6 * 6 so small.
+why is the right image in the middle vertical so thick, 'cause the input image is 6 * 6 so small.